robinfaber97/NetLogoDOE/README.md

 ## Usage
 Make a Python file (.py), copy the following code into it and then run it.
 This will launch the GUI and allow you to use all functionalities.
 IMPORTANT: If your operating system is Linux, the Gui() call requires two parameters with your NetLogo version and location.
+The netlogo_version parameter has to be one of: '5', '6.0', '6.1', '6.2'.
+The netlogo_home parameter needs to be a valid file path to wherever on your PC your NetLogo installation is located.

 ### Windows
 ```